mozilla/pkipolicy/rootstore/policy.md

 normally keep commercially sensitive information confidential.
 Throughout any change, CA operations MUST continue to meet the requirements of this policy.
-If one of the above events occurs, Mozilla MAY require additional audit(s) as a condition of remaining in the Root Program.
-CAs MAY notify in advance in order to avoid unfortunate surprises.
+If one of the above events occurs, Mozilla MAY require additional audit(s) as a condition of remaining in the root program.
+CAs are encouraged to notify in advance in order to avoid unfortunate surprises.

 In addition, one or more of the following sections MAY apply.

 ### 8.1 Change in Legal Ownership ###

-This section applies when one company buys or takes a controlling stake in a CA, or when an organization buys a root certificate's private key.
+This section applies when one company buys or takes a controlling stake in a CA, or when an organization buys the private key of a certificate in Mozilla's root program.

 Mozilla MUST be notified of any resulting changes in the CA's CP or CPS.